magento/devdocs/src/guides/v2.3/extension-dev-guide/cache/page-caching/private-content.md

 The are some exception cases:

 -  Store and website switching, after any of these action customer section `cart` will be updated.
 -  Customer cart lifetime option `section_data_lifetime` which is 60 minutes by default.
-After scheduled time passes section `cart` will be updated.
+After scheduled time passes, section `cart` will be updated.

 {: .bs-callout-info }
 Product information will not be simultaneously updated in customer cart (product name, price, product enabled/disabled).
 Information will be updated after what comes first: `section_data_lifetime` time passed or an action that the update cart triggered.